 If you are interested in applying for a car accident lawsuit loan in Rhode Island, you can do so by following these steps:

-- Start off by filling out our application in detail.
-Do not forget to provide us with your attorney‘s contact information so we can reach out and learn more about how much you are expected to be awarded.
+- Start by filling out our application in detail.
+Please provide us with your attorney‘s contact information so we can reach out and learn more about how much you are expected to be awarded.

 - After we talk to your attorney, we will review your application in detail to ensure you meet the eligibility requirements.